Guides

 Terms and eligibility apply.
 See issuer site for details.

-The TD Rewards Visa* Card is the strongest no-fee travel rewards card available from a major Canadian bank.
-It earns 4 points per $1 on travel booked through Expedia For TD, 3 points on groceries, dining and transit, 2 points on recurring bills, and 1 point on everything else.
-For a card with no annual fee, that earn structure is genuinely competitive.
-The welcome bonus — 15,152 TD Rewards Points valued at $50 toward eligible Amazon.ca purchases — gives you a useful head start without requiring a high spend threshold.
-Redemption options include travel, Amazon.ca purchases, and statement credits, which adds flexibility that most no-fee cards do not offer.
-To understand how points redemptions work across different programs, the how credit card rewards work guide is a useful reference.
+The TD Rewards Visa* Card is the strongest no-fee travel card on this list for one specific reason: it earns across multiple everyday categories, not just travel.
+You get 4 points per $1 on Expedia For TD bookings, 3 points on groceries, dining and transit, 2 points on recurring bills, and 1 point on everything else.
+For a card that costs nothing to hold, that earn structure is genuinely competitive.
+TD Rewards points can be redeemed for travel, Amazon.ca purchases, or statement credits, which adds flexibility that most no-fee cards do not offer.

 Card Highlight